dongchunhai/app-id/README.md

 # app-id
-open Native App from the browser to use the function you need fill your app-id to the href of tag a!
+open Native App from the browser

+To use the function you need fill your app-id to the href of tag a!